ammar-tanwar/bloglearnbay/posts/data-analyst-career-paths.md

 ## Frequently Asked Questions

-### 1. What is the amount of time needed to become a dat analyst?
+### 1. What is the amount of time needed to become a data analyst?

-This depends on your learning process, the skills you have, and also **data analysis roadmap** you choose.
+This depends on your learning process, the skills you have, and also <b>data analysis roadmap</b> you choose.
 Even if existing knowledge of fundamentals will help, gaining practical experience may take time.
 Yet, a minimum of 6 months is required to prepare yourself for a job in data analytics.</br>

 ### 2. List down the essential skills that a data analyst must have.